icb-platform/pulpino/rtl/user_plugin/README.md

    ```

    - `user_test` is the application name.
 It can be any string, as long as it is not conflict with other application names.
    - `main.c` is the source file.
-If there are more than one source file, write all of them here.
+If there are more than one source files, write all of them here.
    - `up_tests` is the label.
 To be consistent with other tests under `user_plugin_tests` just use `up_tests`.
    - `USER_TEST` is the test name.
 It can be any string, as long as it is not conflict with other tests names.